 This summary is only a guide.
-It is limited to a general description of national tax laws and does not address various issues which may impact the tax result, including: local, city, regional, state or other provincial taxes and your own individual circumstances.
+It is limited to a general description of national tax laws and does not address various issues which may impact the tax result, including: local, city, regional, state or other provincial taxes; retention and holding periods; restrictions on the shares; clawback terms and periods; and your own individual circumstances.
 We do not guarantee any particular tax result.
 Therefore, we recommend that you consult your own tax advisor regularly to determine your tax position.

-The information provided is understood to be correct as of 18 July 2024.
+The information provided is understood to be correct as of 14 February 2025.
 Changes in legislation or practice after this date may affect the tax treatment.